 Where Monti Kids has an edge is it comes with many more hanging components than the Lovevery play gym.

 Each mobile has a clear purpose behind it, which I loved learning about, and there are several additional toys you can hang for batting, grasping, and kicking.

 Both Monti Kids and Lovevery are super high-quality.
 I’d say most everything is very comparable.
 I did notice the black and white cards that come in Monti Kids Level 2 are higher quality than the black and white cards that come with the play gym, but I’m not covering Level 2 quite yet!

 In my home, we use both the Monti Kids activity gym and the Lovevery play gym.
 I think we use the Lovevery play gym a little bit more, just because it’s easier to move around.
 But I use the Monti Kids activity gym more intentionally, thanks to all the instruction I received in the online video course.

 So… I like both.
 If I had to choose one over the other, I think I’d go for the Lovevery version as it’s less expensive and will last a lot longer in your home.

 But I’m glad we have both!
 (Though you don’t need both.
 I’m obviously conflicted here.)

-For me, yes – the Monti Kids Level 1 program has been 100000% worth it.
+For me, yes – the Monti Kids play set has been 100000% worth it.
 I have watched my son hit tiny milestones in his first weeks of life, like tracking movement with his eyes and batting objects for the first time, which has been incredible.